jgrelet/oceano2oceansites/README.md

 ```
 Installation should be failed during compilation, The pkg-config method currently used to detect C library is not installed under Windows.
 See http://www.gaia-gis.it/spatialite-3.0.0-BETA/mingw_how_to.html

-A faster implementation is to change these cgo directives in dataset.go and attribute.go before compilation
+A faster implementation is to change these cgo directives in `dataset.go` and `attribute.go` files before compilation

 Replace :
 ```
 // #cgo pkg-config: nectcdf